-For years we've helped people all over the world awaken to a new reality in which they begin to actually live the things they used to hope for, dream of, and work hard for.
-When the working on ourselves ends, and a natural, flowing evolution begins, we ask ourselves the question: “What is my life about now?”
+For years I've helped people all over the world awaken to a new reality in which they stop seeking, and begin to actually live the life they used to hope for, dream of, and work hard for.
+When the working on ourselves ends, and a natural, flowing evolution begins, you might ask yourself, “What is my life about now?”

 More and more of you are free, prosperous, and having fun, or well on your way.... so now what?
 Once you don't need to seek anymore, and life isn't about the next seminar or meditation meeting, you're free to go play, create, expand, and contribute your joy to the world.

-It is best to choose "input" that supports your new reality, and resonates with your new consciousness.
-You wouldn't want to lower your vibration with junk entertainment or too much media that's all "bad news."
+You'll still want to come here for "input" that supports your new reality, and resonates with your new consciousness.
+You wouldn't want to lower your vibration with too much TV, social media, or "bad news".

-So we added a Lifestyle section to the site, where we share with you ideas for full out living, fun things to do, and creating to our heart’s desires.
+So we added a Lifestyle section to the site, where we share a few ideas for full-out living, fun things to do, and creating to our heart’s desires.
 There’ll be resources, links, and ideas for conscious living and enjoyment, but there's one thing it won't include -- there will be no "working on yourself".

 FUN AND ENTERTAINMENT